PragTob/after_do/README.md

 ## Does it work with Ruby interpreter X?

-Thanks to the awesome [travis CI](https://travis-ci.org/) the specs are run with CRuby 1.9.3, 2.0, 2.1, 2.2, 2.3 and the latest JRuby releases.
+Thanks to the awesome [travis CI](https://travis-ci.org/) the specs are run with CRuby 1.9.3, 2.0, 2.1, 2.2, 2.3, 2.4 and JRuby 1.7, 9.0 and 9.1.
 It _should_ work with rubinius, but some problems lead me to remove it from the build matrix.

 So in short, this should work with all of them and is aimed at doing so :-)